Web3 Grants 2026: How Blockchain Startups Find Active Non-Dilutive Funding

 6. Neglecting Follow-Up or Communication

-Founders sometimes disappear after submitting, missing follow-up requests or feedback from grant committees.
+Founders sometimes disappear after submitting, leaving follow-up requests or feedback from grant committees.

-Fix: Treat grant managers like future investors: answer follow-ups within 48 hours, thank them for feedback, and provide progress updates.
+Fix: Treat grant managers like future investors: respond to follow-ups within 48 hours, thank them for feedback, and provide progress updates.
 A responsive applicant often wins simply because others ghosted.

 7. Forgetting About Community Involvement